getartistry/artistry/wp-content/plugins/woo-product-feed-pro/readme.txt

 This plugin enables you to add and configure Google Analytics UTM tracking-codes to your product URL’s so you can measure the effectiveness of your marketing channels in Google Analytics.

 = Shipping class support =
 This plugin enables you to set the shipping zone (and shipping class) so the right shipping cost end up in your product feed.
 Our plugin uses all shipping zone settings you have configured in WooCommerce (flat rates, classes and free shipping).
+Our support also supports US and Australian postal codes and regions.

 = Product variations / Variables =
 This plugin supports product variables so all your variations make it to product feeds as individual products too.

 = Product feed statistics =
 Product feed statistics showing you the amount of products in yor product feed after every update and refresh.

+= WPML =
+Our plugin supports WPML (WPML Multilingual CMS)

 = Google Shopping product feed tutorial =
 [youtube https://www.youtube.com/watch?v=2XzxwKDufGw]